Alan Trejo Player Props: Rockies vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.57 team ERA that ranks 21st across all league pitching staffs.
+- The Mets have a 4.69 team ERA that ranks 24th among all MLB pitching staffs.

-- Mets pitchers combine to allow 72 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- The Mets give up the fourth-most home runs in baseball (73 total, 1.4 per game).

-- In his last time out on Sunday, the right-hander threw eight innings against the Cleveland Guardians, allowing one earned run while surrendering three hits.
+- The right-hander last pitched on Tuesday against the Chicago Cubs, when he went 3 2/3 innings, allowing four earned runs while giving up six hits.

-- In four games this season, the 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings, while giving up a batting average of .198 to opposing batters.
+- The 27-year-old has amassed a 4.32 ERA and 7.2 strikeouts per nine innings across 10 games this season, while giving up a batting average of .257 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.